1. A dialogue about merits and demerits of mobile phone

 Mim: Good morning, Doctor.

-Mim: It’s somewhat near lower abdomen.
+Mim: It’s near my lower abdomen.

-Doctor: Do you feel like eating anything?
+Doctor: Do you feel like eating anything now?

-Mim: Thank you doctor.
+Mim: Thank you, Doctor.
 I’ll see you tomorrow with my blood report.

 18. A dialogue between two friends on bad effects of tree plantation or deforestation is given below